CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_info.html.markdown

 * `progress`:(float)(ReadOnly) This field indicates percentage of workflow task execution.
 * `properties`:(HashMap) -(ReadOnly) Type to capture all the properties for the workflow info passed on from workflow definition.
 This complex property has following sub-properties:
+  + `cancelable`:(HashMap) -(ReadOnly) Holds the parameters and conditions for a workflow to be cancelable.
+This complex property has following sub-properties:
+    + `cancelable_states`:
+                (Array of schema.TypeString) -
+    + `enabled`:(bool) When true the workflow can be cancelled.
+The action can be further restricted by the mode and cancelableStates properties.
+    + `mode`:(string) Mode controls how the workflow can be canceled.* `ApiOnly` - The workflow can only be canceled via API call.* `All` - The workflow can be canceled from API or from the user interface.
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `retryable`:(bool) When true, this workflow can be retried if has not been modified for more than a period of 2 weeks.
   + `rollback_action`:(string)(ReadOnly) Status of rollback for this workflow instance.
 The rollback action of the workflow can be enabled, disabled, completed.* `Disabled` - Status of the rollback action when workflow is disabled for rollback.* `Enabled` - Status of the rollback action when workflow is enabled for rollback.* `Completed` - Status of the rollback action once workflow completes the rollback for all eligible tasks.